yusufcardinal/glow/README.md

 ## How do I run it?
 Glow shares some file architecture with imger, so folders at the root of your piqueserver installation need to be created (for the DISABLED_USERS_GLOW.txt file).
 Said file is located in "img/userdata/DISABLED_USERS_GLOW.txt".

 The script is also disabled by default on non-glow maps.
 That can be changed in the script by changing "ALWAYS_GLOW" in the user inputs to "True".
+(There may be some behavior unaccounted for when ALWAYS_GLOW is ON, use at your own risks!)

 ## How do I make a "glow map"?
 If ALWAYS_GLOW is turned OFF, these extensions will need to be added to the map's .txt file: